 The Darien NP is also home to the world-famous Darien Gap on the border between Panama and Colombia, the only break in the Pan-American Highway that goes from Argentina to Alaska.
 The missing section of this highway is only about 100km in a straight line, but the dense forest, marshland, and tropical diseases make crossing it almost impossible.
 And very dangerous.

 Bastimentos Island is located in the Northwest of Panama and is one of the islands of the popular Bocas del Toro archipelago.
-Bastimentos is a paradisiac island with white sand, luxurious tropical forest, and a turquoise sea.
-It faces the Caribbean sea and has several memorable beaches like Wizard Beach, Polo Beach, Coral Cay, and Red Frog Beach.
+Bastimentos is a paradisiac island with white sand, a luxurious tropical forest, and a turquoise sea.
+It faces the Caribbean Sea and has several memorable beaches like Wizard Beach, Polo Beach, Coral Cay, and Red Frog Beach.
 They are some of the best beaches in Panama.

 Bastimentos is very close to Isla Colon, known for its surfing spots; you can catch a taxi boat.
 Both islands are stunning, but Bastimentos has a much more laidback vibe, with fewer parties.
 It is an excellent place to relax and enjoy the beach.
-Besides the beaches, the island belongs to the National Marine Park, an area protected by the National Environmental Authority of Panama.
+Besides the beaches, the island belongs to the National Marine Park, protected by the National Environmental Authority of Panama.
 And the Red Frog Island Resort’s Nature Preserve is home to the red frogs known as Strawberry Poison-dart frogs that inhabit the forest near the Red Frog beach.

 The Isla of Bastimentos is a mandatory place when visiting Panama.